slawomir-pryczek/aomei_gen/README.md

 ```

 # Solution
 Backup algorithm needs to be fixed.
-Vefification for directory backup mode needs to be made better, not sure if not disabled / removed as currently it doesn't have any point and doesn't really verify integrity of the backup, at lease in this mode.
+Verification for directory backup mode needs to be made better, not sure if not disabled / removed as currently it doesn't have any point and doesn't really verify integrity of the backup, at lease in this mode.